AroosaIjaz/AroosaIjaz.github.io/_portfolio/disconnected.md

 Can we co-share reponsibilities?
 Although women are working and earning more than ever before, men continue to do significantly less care-giving and housework and spend more time on leisure activities, even in families where women are the main bread winners [US-based 2023 report](https://www.pewresearch.org/social-trends/2023/04/13/in-a-growing-share-of-u-s-marriages-husbands-and-wives-earn-about-the-same/)!
 Moreover, married men reportedly get higher earnings compared to married women, unmarried men and unmarried women [US-based 2019 report](https://www.stlouisfed.org/publications/regional-economist/second-quarter-2019/earnings-gap-marital-status-race-gender)!

 Can girls have normal healthy childhoods?
 650 million women alive today (one in five women) experienced sexual violence of some form BEFORE they turned 18 [Unicef 2023 report](https://www.reuters.com/world/one-eight-girls-women-raped-or-sexually-assaulted-before-age-18-unicef-says-2024-10-10/)!
+And one in three women alive today have experienced some form of physical and/or sexual violence at least once in their lives.

 Can we co-exist at home?
 51,100 out of 85000 women that were intentionally killed by men in 2023 were killed by their male partners.
 That is 140 women a day!
 1 woman every 10 minutes [UN 2023 report](https://www.unwomen.org/en/digital-library/publications/2024/11/femicides-in-2023-global-estimates-of-intimate-partner-family-member-femicides)!